ZJie1/OAP-1/oap-cache/oap/docs/User-Guide.md

 #### External cache using plasma

 External cache strategy is implemented based on arrow/plasma library.
-To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and plasma library correctly, and start Plasma service on nodes, then refer below configurations to apply external cache strategy in your workload.
+To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware.
+Then install arrow rpm package which include plasma library and executable file and copy arrow-plasma.jar to your ***SPARK_HOME/jars*** directory.
+Refer below configurations to apply external cache strategy and start plasma service on each node and start your workload.

 For Parquet data format, add these conf options: